nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Example:**
 <br>
 * You want to create a new applicant named Adam whose information does not exist in HMHero yet.
-* You run the add command with his details following the above format.

 Command Input Box: `add n/Adam p/91918153 e/adam@gmail.com a/6 Sims Drive`